goodform/valkey-json/design.md

 * The internal representation will initially be limited to the types supported by JSON, but can later be extended to types like timestamps, etc.
 * Queries that include internal paths of objects will be expressed in JSON path expressionse (e.g. `foo.bar[3].baz`)
 * We will not implement our own JSON parser and composer, but use existing libraries.
-* The code apart from the implementation of the redis commands will not depend on redis and will be testable without being compiled as a module.
+* The code apart from the implementation of the Valkey commands will not depend on Valkey and will be testable without being compiled as a module.

 ## Object Data Type

-The internal representation of JSON objects will be stored in a redis data type called Object [TBD].
+The internal representation of JSON objects will be stored in a Valkey data type called Node.

 These will be optimized for memory efficiency and path search speed.